 We’re here to conduct robust scientific research that generates new knowledge, provides solutions to real problems, and makes our world a more habitable place for future generations.
-As our in-house expert in all things, Duncan Steel, says, “we take our work seriously — ourselves, less so.”
+As the saying goes, “we take our work seriously — ourselves, less so.”

 We work hard and work smart for each other, our partners and our customers.
 We test our ideas early and often with real users and we sacrifice our comfort regularly to ask hard questions and have honest conversations.

 For the past six years, Emma co-owned a retail business in Alexandra.
 During this time, she also worked part-time for over three years as personal assistant to Dr Greg Bodeker.
-Greg’s company, Bodeker Scientific, was the lead agency in the successful funding application that led to the formation of CSST.
+Greg’s company, Bodeker Scientific, was the lead agency in the successful funding application that led to the formation of Xerra (Formerly CSST).

 Prior to this, Emma worked for a number of years as an occupational therapist within the health and education sectors in New Zealand.